samos570/iheartdata/README.md

 ## Build Instructions

-Clone the repository, and run `buildsheet.sh` twice within an assessment directory.
-The .pdf output will be generated at the top level inside the assessment directory.
+Clone the repository, and run `buildsheet.sh` within an assessment directory.
+The .pdf output will be generated in the same directory.

 ```
 git clone https://github.com/samos570/iheartdata
 cd ~/ihdeartdata
 cd CVCwords
-./buildsheet.sh
 ./buildsheet.sh
 ```